ahrnbom/rabloromi/README.md

 ### Instructions for hosting a server

-`python unpack.py` (this only needs to run once)

-Then, to start the server, run:
+To start the server, run:

 `python server.py`